sharonjl/ecsRestartService/README.md

 GLOBAL OPTIONS:
    --cluster value   the ECS cluster on which the services reside --region value    aws region
-   --services value  list of services to restart --help, -h        show help
+   --service value  list of services to restart --help, -h        show help
    --version, -v     print the version
 ```